 - Gerda Taro collection (International Center of Photography)

 - David “Chim” Seymour collection (International Center of Photography)

-- Kati Horna, online exhibit (Spanish Ministry of Culture)
+- Kati Horna, online catalogue (Spanish Center for Historical Memory, Salamanca)

 - Visual Materials Relating to the Spanish Civil War (Library of Congress)